MineInAbyss/Idofront/idofront-gradle/README.md

 ### com.mineinabyss.conventions.kotlin

-Adds Kotlin, shadowjar and slimjar plugins.
-Applies our KotlinSpice platform of dependencies.
+Adds Kotlin and shadowjar plugins.
+Applies a Java platform of our common dependencies.

 Adds a `kotlinVersion` property to the project and warns if the project already has such a property that doesn't match.

-This plugin will also apply the appropriate plugin version for the `kotlinx.serialization` plugin.
-There is no easy way to use a different Kotlin version with this convention.

 ### com.mineinabyss.conventions.papermc